megvii-research/neural-painter/README.md

 nonlinearities and initialized with gaussian random weights.

-The key to generate these intriguing images is the use of random nonlinearities from a large nonlinearity-pool at each layer.
+The key to generate these intriguing images is the use of random nonlinearities from a large nonlinearity pool at each layer, especially those discontinuous nonlinearities.

-Here are the nonlinearities we've used so far:
+Here are the nonlinearity pool we've used so far:
 ```python
 NONLIN_TABLE = dict(
     relu=T.nnet.relu,